dmbarbour/glas/docs/GrammarLogicProg.md

 # Procedural Programming with Grammars and Logic

+My goal for this document is to 'reinvent' procedural programming under constraints grammars and logic, such that we can run procedures both forwards and backwards.
+I assume support for hierarchical transactions as a basis for backtracking effects.

+##

 Grammar and logic programs have similar semantics.

 The 'direction' of evaluation is flexible, i.e. the same program can flexibly *accept* or *generate* values.
 Interactive computation is based on [logic unification](https://en.wikipedia.org/wiki/Unification_(computer_science)#Application:_unification_in_logic_programming) of shared variables, where each component program is responsible for accepting or generating different parts of the value.